quicwg/base-drafts/draft-ietf-quic-qpack.md

 dynamic table references.
 An encoder cannot infer from this instruction that any updates to the dynamic table have been received.

-The Entry Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
+The Section Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
 When an entry with absolute index lower than the Known Received Count has zero references, then it is considered evictable; see {{blocked-insertion}}.